greymatter-io/helm-charts/docs/Ingress.md

   kubectl --namespace=kube-system get deployments -l "release=voyager-operator, app=voyager"
 ```

 Now you're all set.
-When you deploy the edge service, voyager-operator will create a custom `Ingress` resource.
+When you deploy the Edge service, the voyager-operator will create a custom `Ingress` resource.
 For Kubernetes, a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) service type will be deployed, which exposes the service on the edge node's IP and static port.
 For, the EKS cloud provider, a [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) service type will expose the service using EKS's load balancer.
 You can run `kubectl get svc voyager-edge` to see the cluster IP and port.

 ### OpenShift